mateussouzaweb/nicedeck/README.md

 Folders and Structure:

-- NiceDeck will create the ``$HOME/Games`` folder with basic structure for emulation.
+- NiceDeck will create the ``$HOME/Games`` folder with basic structure for emulation and general gaming.
 - You can optionally map external disks or MicroSD cards with symbolic links on the games folder to keep data separated from main drive.
 - Once you have installed the desired emulators, place the ``BIOS`` and ``ROMs`` for each emulator in their respective folders.
 - Make sure to read the [ROMs documentation](docs/ROMs.md) to learn how to organize and parser your ROMs.
+- For additional gaming in Linux, make sure to read the [Proton documentation](docs/Proton.md) to learn how to use the Proton layer.

 Programs and Emulators: